Jestersly/Trade_Tool_Treasury/README.md

 - difference between Long-Trades and Short-Trades
 - the average amount of Trades in a specified interval
 - average USD size of Trades in a specified interval

-**🌊Liquidation Parameters🌊**
-- Total Liquidations
-- Total amount of Take-Profit-Liquidations and the total USD size of them
-- Total amount of Stop-Loss-Liquidations and the total USD size of them
-- In which magnitude were the Liquidations where made
-- the difference between Take-Profit-Liquidations and Stop-Loss-Liquidations
-- the average amount of Liquidations in a specified interval
-- average USD size of Liquidations in a specified interval

 ## Code Breakdown (Step by Step):